Introduction

 Data Replication with Sling CLI

 Sling provides two main approaches for data replication: using CLI flags for quick operations and using YAML configuration files for more complex scenarios.
+The same patterns carry over to other MySQL pipelines, such as syncing MySQL to Postgres or exporting MySQL to S3 as Parquet.

 Basic Data Replication